Pay Cards!: Five Card Draw

 Four cards were revealed to the players at the start of the round before being concealed.
 The player in control selected three cards and attempted to build the best possible five-card hand with them.
 If a pair or three of a kind was revealed, the player automatically kept the three cards and tried to build the hand.
 As before, the player selected a fourth card and could keep it or refuse the card and pass control to his or her opponent.
 The process repeated with the fifth card.
-This continued until one of the players completed his or her five card hand, forcing his or her opponent to select cards to complete his or her hand without having the opportunity to refuse any of the cards.
+This continued until one of the players completed his or her five-card hand, forcing the opponent to complete his/her own without the option to refuse any chosen cards.

 Again, players received money based upon the rank of their hands.

 As in the original series, a $50 bonus was awarded to the better hand in the round.